Popular words in English. A list of basic English words for live communication. Greetings and farewells

 They got married last month.
 They got married last month.

-which- which one
+which- which one, which one

 Word which used in questions when it comes to choosing a specific item from a set of items: